voteagora/near-merkle-claim/README.md

 ## How It Works

-1. Owner funds the contract and supplies a merkle root, and claim end period
+1. Owner funds the contract and supplies a merkle root, and claim end period for each campaign
 2. Users(accountId) who are recipients can supply a proof along with the expected balance to the `claim` method.
 Once the proof is verified, NEAR is sent.
 3. After the claim period ends, the owner can then withdraw the remaining unclaimed balance.